-Post-Baccalaureate/Alternative Educator Certification Programs for Initial Certification
+Post-Baccalaureate Educator Certification Program for Initial Certification

 Individuals who possess at least a bachelor's degree from a regionally accredited institution and who meet specific qualifications may be admitted into a special certification program.
-The specifics of the post-baccalaureate/alternative certification programs are outlined below.
+The specifics of the post-baccalaureate educator certification program are outlined below.